kbalt/ezk-image/README.md

 // Our source image, an RGB buffer let rgb_image = vec![0u8; PixelFormat::RGB.buffer_size(width, height)];

-// Our destination image, NV12 is a format that stores the image's luminosity and colors in the YUV format let mut nv12_image = vec![0u8; PixelFormat::NV12.buffer_size(width, height)];
+// Our destination image, NV12 is a format that stores the image's luminosity and colors in the YUV space let mut nv12_image = vec![0u8; PixelFormat::NV12.buffer_size(width, height)];

 // Create a Source with the rgb_image buffer and specify the image we're converting from